akritijain06/akritijain06.github.io/_news/2_adobe.md

 related_posts: false
 ---

-Spent a fantastic 2 years at Adobe Research as a Research Associate!
+Spent a fantastic 2 years at Adobe Research as a Research Associate!<br>
 <small>Published papers and filed multiple patents for my work</small>